KenjiTakahashi/gayeogi/README.md

+**DISCLAIMER**

+**This is now officially discontinued.**

+After some thinking, I decided that it's became too bloated to further extend without rewriting much of it.
+I've also realised that I have a bit different requirements from a music manager than when I first started this.

+I've learned quite a lot during this period and I don't give up on making a *different* music suite, especially suitable for metalheads, so stay tuned for what the future will bring.

 **gayeogi** is aimed to be fully-featured music management suite, including library collecting, new and missing releases checking, playing, scrobbling, tagging, and so on, but keep in mind that it's still in beta stage, so some features may be still missing or not fully working.